DerTimonius/sentiment-analyzer-nodejs/README.md

 # sentiment-analyzer-nodejs

-This application can analyze the sentiment the user input provided in the command line.
+This application can analyze the sentiment of the user input provided in the command line.
 ```bash
 node index.js today I am happy
 Your text has the following sentiment: